32bitwave/32bitcoffee/_posts/2025-03-08-Modular-555-Timer-CV-and-Gate.md

 * 3 X Audio Cables
 * 1 X 9V battery (any power supply 9V to 12V)
 * 1 X Set of wires for breadboard

+This Eurorack 555 timer does not track with the 1V OCT standard but it does sound decent.
+The CV is controlled trough a DIY vactrol and the Gate is controlled trough a transistor.